Your browser version is no longer supported, so you may experience issues while using this site.

 3. You’re automatically covered for windscreen and glass repairs when you buy car insurance

 Many people think that buying car insurance automatically means their windscreen and glass is covered for damage, but that’s actually rarely the case.
 Even with Comprehensive Car Insurance, you’ll usually have to pay your normal excess for those kinds of repairs.

-You can, however, often add extra cover to your policy, so that if something does go wrong with your windscreen, sunroof or window glass, you could be covered.
+You can, however, often add Optional Cover to your policy, so that if something does go wrong with your windscreen, sunroof or window glass, you could be covered.

 4. Car insurance doesn’t cover modifications, accessories or off-road driving

-Just keep in mind that your car has to be kept in a roadworthy condition, its modifications must adhere to road laws, and you can’t use it in a competition or damage it further by driving it after an incident.
+Just keep in mind that your car has to be kept in a roadworthy condition and its modifications must adhere to road laws.

 5. Car insurance covers mechanical repairs and breakdowns